jflefebvre/pinterest/README.md

     casperjs pinterest-casper.js <user_name>

-This will generate a json file with all your pins data
+This will generate a json file with all your pins data. <user_name> is your pinterest user name.

     php pinterest-webscraper.php